vkavsek/axum_tut/README.md

    postgres:15

 # (optional) To have a psql terminal on pg.
-# In another terminal (tab) run psql:
 docker exec -it -u postgres pg psql

 # (optional) For pg to print all sql statements.
-# In psql command line started above.
 ALTER DATABASE postgres SET log_statement = 'all';
 ```

 ## DEV

 1. Install cargo-watch:
+    ```sh
-   `cargo install cargo-watch`
+    cargo install cargo-watch
+    ```
 2. Use two terminals to develop, in the first one run:
+    ```sh
+    cargo watch -q -c -w src/ -w .cargo/ -x run
+    ```
-   `cargo watch -q -c -w src/ -w .cargo/ -x run` Re-compiles every time you change anything in the /src directory
+    Re-compiles every time you change anything in the /src directory
 3. In the second use:
+    ```sh
-   `cargo watch -q -c -w examples/ -x "run --example quick_dev"` Runs a test everytime you change
+    cargo watch -q -c -w examples/ -x "run --example quick_dev"
+    ```
-   anything in the /examples directory
+    Runs a test every time you change anything in the /examples directory

 ## Unit Test (watch)